paninski-lab/lightning-pose/README.md

 ## Training

 The generic script for training models in our package is `scripts/train_hydra.py`.
-The script relies on the **Hydra** to manage arguments in hierarchical config files.
+The script relies on **Hydra** to manage arguments in hierarchical config files.
 You can run over an argument from the config file by calling

 ```python scripts/train_hydra.py training.max_epochs=11```.